ImQQiaoO/SnakeGame261/README.md

 5. In Single Player (Quick start), Single Player (Infinite Mode), and Multi Player (Peace & Love), the longer the player's length, the faster the movement speed.
 However, the movement speed will not always increase.
 When the player's length reaches a certain value, the player's movement speed will not change.

 6. In all modes, there is a chance that a special apple will appear after the player eats an apple.
+Special apples will disappear after a period of appearance.

    There are two types of special apples: